 Trident Recording Studios - 17 St. Anne's Court (map)

-In this unassuming building sits recording studios where numerous hits were put down on vinyl.
+For a lot of my guests, this is the highlight of the tour as it was in this unassuming building sits the recording studios where numerous hits were put down on vinyl.

 The Beatles recorded various songs here including Hey Jude, Martha My Dear, Dear Prudence, Honey Pie, Savoy Truffle, I Want You (She’s so Heavy).